-To manage and optimize all the processes related to reservations, reservation software is used.
-In this article, we will describe the hotel booking process from behind the reception desk, discuss how technology can help you — the hotelier — handle reservations and manage distribution, and give a brief overview of the popular software providers.
+To manage and optimize all the processes related to reservations, specialized software is used.
+In this article, we will describe the hotel booking process from behind the reception desk, discuss how technology can help you -- the hotelier -- handle reservations and manage distribution, and give a brief overview of the popular software providers.

-Implementing a CRS increases overall efficiency due to the automation of numerous processes, i.e. immediately updating the hotel’s ARI across all distribution channels or sending confirmation emails.
-Obviously, that speeds up performance, minimizes errors caused by manual operation, and reduces the cost of human labor.
+Implementing a CRS increases overall efficiency due to the automation of numerous processes, e.g., immediately updating the hotel’s ARI across all distribution channels or sending confirmation emails.
+Obviously, that speeds up performance, minimizes errors caused by manual operation, and reduces labor costs.
 Also, the CRS booking capabilities provide an easy way for customers to manage their own reservations which increases their satisfaction and loyalty.

 Another benefit involves providing better visibility into the booking activity and other related data, allowing for more comprehensive planning, forecasting, and marketing.